samaguiar/southern_hs_referrals/README.md

 #### Feature 3: Visualize/Present Data ####
 - Make 3 matplotlib or seaborn (or another plotting library) visualizations to display your data.
-- Make a Tableau dashboard to display your data

 #### Feature 4: Best Practices ####
 - Utilize a virtual environment and include instructions in your README on how the user should set one up